 4. Will I be able to make savings whilst living here?

 Strangely, this is a question that not everyone seems to ask themselves.
-I appreciate that rent is high, and wages are set for the worst real wage growth of all advanced economies this year, so I’m not saying you should put pressure on yourself to be banking half your income.
-What I am recommending though, is renting a place that allows you build even just a small savings cushion that can act as a buffer in an emergency if anything were to happen.
+Rent is high, and wages are set for the worst real wage growth of all advanced economies this year, so it may not be feasible to bank half your income each month.
+What you hsould consider though, is renting a place that allows you build even just a small savings cushion that can act as a buffer in an emergency if anything were to happen.

 Even just using the Oval Money app and sweeping a few pounds into your digital savings wallet every week, could build up a small amount of savings that would allow you some breathing room if you needed it.